Shikha0428/Superstore-Data-analysis/README.md

 <img width="846" alt="4" src="https://user-images.githubusercontent.com/126523797/224443303-c2e1631b-d2dd-4192-a664-fdd94802e957.png">

-Step 3: Remove irrelevant values from each column if any.
-Validation of all values for a column( order date and ship date value must be in correct date format ).
-For each entry in dataset ship date >= order date
+**Step 3: Remove irrelevant values from each column if any.
+Validation of all values for a column( order date and ship date value must be in correct date format).
+For each entry in dataset ship date >= order date**

 <img width="1188" alt="5" src="https://user-images.githubusercontent.com/126523797/224446159-56ac48f5-172d-4416-88d7-0c7d0b26f052.png">

 <img width="849" alt="date" src="https://user-images.githubusercontent.com/126523797/224447324-d51419ea-6970-4810-91c6-d895e578106c.png">

-Step 4: Export the cleaned dataset as a .csv file: prefer UTF-8 encoding.
+**Step 4: Export the cleaned dataset as a .csv file: prefer UTF-8 encoding**

 <img width="973" alt="l" src="https://user-images.githubusercontent.com/126523797/224448100-b66011aa-4554-45d1-87b2-4654608d9f01.png">

 So now the dataset is very clean and ready to be exported to csv file with UTF-8 encoding.
 Superstore_cleaned_dataset.csv is now cleaned and ready for data analysis.

-Step 5: Convert the pre-processed dataset into an SQL file and import it to table named "superstore" using credentials provided in "DataBase Info" Tab.
+**Step 5: Convert the pre-processed dataset into an SQL file and import it to table named "superstore" using credentials provided in "DataBase Info" Tab.**

 After finishing the data cleaning,now the requirement is to convert the cleaned csv to sql file and create a table called "superstore" in the PHP Admin.